AlexLazcano/Pink4Thursday/README.md

 Ensure that the postgresql cli is installed.
 The latest release can be downloaded from [postgresql.org](https://www.postgresql.org/).

 #### Local Environment Config
-1. Create a `.env` and a `.env.example` in your development environment.
+1. Create a `.env` and a `.env.example` file in your development environment.
 2. In the `.env` file add the following variables
 ```
 DATABASE_URL=   # database url goes here in the form postgresql://PSQL_USER:PSQL_PASSWORD@localhost:5432/PSQL_DATABASE